uNetworking/uWebSockets/misc/READMORE.md

 Inside of .drain event you should check ws.getBufferedAmount(), it might have drained, or even increased.
 Most likely drained but don't assume that it has, .drain event is only a hint that it has changed.

 #### Settings
-Compression (permessage-deflate) has three options, uWS::DISABLED, uWS::SHARED_COMPRESSOR and uWS::DEDICATED_COMPRESSOR.
-Disabled and shared options require no memory, while dedicated compressor requires somewhere close to 300kb per socket, a very significant cost.
+Compression (permessage-deflate) has three main modes; uWS::DISABLED, uWS::SHARED_COMPRESSOR and any of the uWS::DEDICATED_COMPRESSOR_xKB.
+Disabled and shared options require no memory, while dedicated compressor requires the amount of memory you selected.
+For instance, uWS::DEDICATED_COMPRESSOR_4KB adds an overhead of 4KB per WebSocket while uWS::DEDICATED_COMPRESSOR_256KB adds - you guessed it - 256KB!

-Compressing using shared means that every WebSocket message is an isolated compression stream, it does not have a sliding compression window, kept between multiple send calls.
+Compressing using shared means that every WebSocket message is an isolated compression stream, it does not have a sliding compression window, kept between multiple send calls like the dedicated variants do.

-Shared compression is my personal favorite, since it doesn't change memory usage while still provide decent compression, especially for larger messages.
+You probably want shared compressor if dealing with larger JSON messages, or 4kb dedicated compressor if dealing with smaller JSON messages and if doing binary messaging you probably want to disable it completely.

 * idleTimeout is roughly the amount of seconds that may pass between messages.
 Being idle for more than this, and the connection is severed.
 This means you should make your clients send small ping messages every now and then, to keep the connection alive.
 You can also make the server send ping messages but I would definitely put that labor on the client side.